arlobelshee/arlobelshee.github.io/README.md

 We work in branches.
 This makes it easy for people to work on multiple things at once.
 That's critical because some changes will spawn long discussions.
 We don't want to block some of your work on a long discussion about an unrelated topic.
 So create one branch for each improvement you make.

 Always create your branch off of the `src` branch.
 That is the default branch; it's where all the source lives.
-Periodically fetch any changes to `src` and rebase your branch on top of them.
+Periodically fetch any changes to `src` and merge them.
+There is automation for this:

+	grunt integrate

 ### How to: building the site